shellieD/get-ducked/README.md

 ### Site Goals

-* To provide user with a space to search for rubber-ducked themed products
+* To provide user with a space to search for rubber-ducked themed gifts and products
 * To provide users with a visually pleasing website that is intuitive to use and easy to navigate
 * To provide a website where the purpose is immediately clear
 * To provide role-based permissions that allows users to: